 People who suffer from intense emetophobia experience anxiety or even panic when confronted with vomit or even the possibility of vomit.
 Nausea often causes a particular sense of dread, and they will go out of their way to avoid people who are feeling nauseous.
 This fear can also add to other social anxieties and create a formidable package that can be daunting for people who suffer from this problem to face alone.
 At GoMentor.com, the helpful staff can lead you through the confusing maze of anxiety and frustration to a more fulfilling life while avoiding the dangers that come with emetophobia.

 People who suffer from extreme cases of emetophobia often have trouble conducting what many would call a normal life.
 In their anxiousness to avoid vomit, they will also avoid children and alcohol.
 Holding a job can be difficult because one bout of the stomach flu can be debilitating and the constant fear of contracting the flu decreases work effectiveness.
 Women, who suffer from emetophobia more often than men, often report that they delay or completely avoid pregnancy because of the dread of morning sickness.
 The phobia even makes cooking more complicated, as emetophobics are meticulous about their food preparation and comsumption.
 In rare cases, it has even been known to spawn a rare kind of anorexia, wherein the cessation of eating is not due to any body image issues, but due to the extreme fear the sufferer has of eating anything that will cause nausea or vomiting.

 Due to the lack of research done on emetophobia, effective treatments are still being developed.
 Many hypnosis techniques have had some success, and other therapy regimes can also help with some of the fears.
-On GoMentor.com you can book online therapy sessions with trained counselors who can help you determine the best course of treatment and even provide further insight on the disorder to make you more confident when dealing with the phobia.
+With GoMentor 24/7 you can get online therapy with trained counsellors and therapists who can help you determine the best course of treatment and even provide further insight on the disorder to make you more confident when dealing with the phobia.